-Are You interested in finding the best major for a Mediation career?
+The top Majors for a Mediation career are social science and humanities degrees that require excellent written and verbal skills.
+Are You interested in finding the best majors for a Mediation career?
 If you enjoy critical thinking and persuasion, you might be interested in a career in the growing field of Mediation.

 What Is A Mediator?

 Mediation is a type of alternative dispute resolution.
 When there are disagreements, Mediators facilitate discussions between the opposing parties.
 Using negotiation and interpersonal skills, mediators guide parties to decide on an agreement.
 The process is often faster and less expensive a trials or litigation.
 In business, Mediation is often used to resolve contract disputes.
 Mediators do not render binding decisions, and if the parties cannot reach an agreement, they may end up in court.

 What Are The Best Majors For a Career in Mediation?

 Mediators train through a combination of work experience and education.
 The requirements to become a mediator vary by state.
 While most Mediators have a bachelor’s degree, very few have a degree specific to Mediation or conflict resolution.
 Instead, many have a degree relevant to the area in which they work.
 For example, a business mediator may have a degree in business.

 Here is our list of the 10 Best Majors For a Career in Mediation.